danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-23-creating-an-environment-key-to-get-safe-area-insets.md

 ## Conclusion

-Although the name of the new environment key may be confusing (a better name may be `sceneInsets` or something like that), I hope you liked this way of adding custom environment values.
+I hope you liked this way of adding custom environment values.
 You can find this code in the [SwiftUIKit]({{project.url}}) library.
 Feel free to try it out and let me know what you think.